markconcha0214-ai/n8nblogsamples/botbot.md

 ## Common Challenges

 Deep learning models require large amounts of data and computational resources.
-Training deep models can be expensive and time consuming.
+Training deep learning models can be expensive and time consuming.

 Other challenges include:
 - Overfitting